 How to enter a summary in lieu of individual transactions

-- Open your return (if it's not already open) and search inside TurboTax for the phrase stock sales.
+- Open or continue your return (if it's not already open) and search inside TurboTax for the phrase stock sales.

 - Select the Jump to link in the search results.

-- Answer Yes to both Did you sell any investments? and Did you get a 1099-B?
+- Answer Yes to both Did you sell stocks, mutual funds, bonds, or other investments? and Did or will you receive a 1099-B form or brokerage statement for these sales?

 - When asked how you want to enter your 1099-B, select I'll type it in myself.